jlor/portal/README.md

 This will run the `update.sh` script every Saturday at 5am giving you plenty of time to read changelogs from Home Assistant that are published on the first Wednesday of each month.

 ## Containers

-### Portainer
-Open portainer on port `:9000`, for me that is [http://portal.tm234.lan:9000](http://portal.tm234.lan:9000).
-Setup a password and configure it to use a "docker" socket.

 ### Duplicati
 Open Duplicati on port `:8200`, for me that is [http://portal.tm234.lan:8200](http://portal.tm234.lan:8200).
 Setup a backup for your /source directory with a filter excluding `/media/*` to avoid backing up your media.